 The MSCS provides a program-level evaluation of the Program under FESA and the NCCPA, just as the EIS/EIR provides a program-level evaluation of the Program under NEPA and CEQA.
 The MSCS also requires the preparation of Action-Specific Implementation Plans ("ASIPs") for individual Program actions that may affect a Covered Species.
 ASIPs are intended to complement the project-level environmental review of individual Program actions under NEPA and CEQA that is anticipated in the EIS/EIR.
 Each ASIP is intended to fulfill the informational and substantive requirements of FESA, CESA and the NCCPA for each Program action.
 The use of ASIPs is integral to the MSCS and fundamental to compliance with the Biological Opinions.
-Each Party that approves, funds or implements a Program action in accordance with Section 6.1 of the MSCS.
+Each Party that approves, funds or implements a Program action that may affect a Covered Species therefore agrees to ensure that an ASIP is prepared for the action in accordance with Section 6.1 of the MSCS.
 An ASIP shall not be required for a Program action if the Party that approves, funds or implements the action determines, with the written concurrence of the applicable Fishery Agency(ies), that the action is not likely to adversely modify critical habitat designated pursuant to FESA or adversely affect a Covered Species.